Rebobinando/CPC-Dandanator-Mini-MX4/README.md

 - DIP oscillator instead of SMD one.
 - Additional switch to switch on /switch off the board.

-CPLD programing is fully compatible with original version available at Dandare website.
+CPLD programming is fully compatible with original version available at Dandare website.

 EEPROM programming original software is also fully compatible.
 It is available in Dandare website too.